rah/optimal-search/src/experiments/Experiments.md

 This represents a homogenous environement where prey are distributed randomly.
 So we are looking at three variables and determining their relationship.

+### E1: Random Search in Single Patch with No Replacement
 Repeat the above where prey do not get replaced.
-This represents the drop in capture as the resource gets depeleted.
+This represents the drop in capture as the resource gets depeleted in a patch.
+So a single patch in a heterogeneous environment

+### E3: Random Search in Multiple Patches

+Variables:
+- Patch Size
+- Distance between patches
+- Patch density
+- Angle of turn
+- Varience of turn